 India’s Modi government rushes to regulate AI ahead of national elections

-As all major parties deploy AI-based manipulation in campaigns, the Indian government has asked all tech firms to seek its approval before publicly launching new tools.
+As parties deploy AI manipulation, the Indian government has asked tech firms to seek its approval before launching new tools.
 Critics say this could stifle innovation and free speech.

 New Delhi, India — The Indian government has asked tech companies to seek its explicit nod before publicly launching “unreliable” or “under-tested” generative AI models or tools.
 It has also warned companies that their AI products should not generate responses that “threaten the integrity of the electoral process” as the country gears up for a national vote.